Home Contents Insurance

 It may sound dramatic but fires, floods and thefts do happen.
 So if you can’t afford to replace everything, it might be worth seeing just how much contents insurance costs.
 After all you never know what’s around the corner.

 Over50choices can help you compare contents insurance quotes from up to 70 insurance companies so you can be sure to get the best deal at the right price.
 Just click the ‘get a quote’ button, answer a few questions and we’ll do the rest.
 It’s as easy as that!
+And don't forget some companies will offer cheaper rates for your contents insurance if you are over 50.

 How much Contents Insurance do I need?